Stompin 76: History

-With a Baltimore staff about his same age, Hal Davidson rented a Beechcraft Baron 6 seat airplane, an ex-Vietnam pilot and started promoted the event intensely throughout 20 states March 1, 1976.
-The huge attendance is attributed to the massive marketing, great line-up and a special summer, being the bicentennial year.
+With a Baltimore staff, Hal Davidson rented a Beechcraft Baron 6 seat airplane, an ex-Vietnam pilot and started promoted the event intensely throughout 20 states March 1, 1976.
+Davidson's marketing, line-up, and relatively new appeal to east coast fesitval goers, as well as the timing of the festival during the bicentennial year all contributed to the large attendance.

-An unrelenting 21-week marketing campaign included dozens of eastern US radio stations, Rolling Stone/ Village Voice ads, newspaper ads, articles, aerial banners over major beaches and pervasive flyer/ poster campaigns at concerts made this was one of the original organized festival street teams.
+An unrelenting 21-week marketing campaign included dozens of eastern US radio stations, Rolling Stone/ Village Voice ads, newspaper ads, and articles, as well as aerial banners over major beaches and pervasive flyer/ poster campaigns at concerts were organized by one of the first festival street teams.
 The posters said "Super Sound in Our Natural Amphitheater and Free Camping and Parking On Hundreds of Wooded Acres".
 Tens of thousands of red, white and blue long lasting vinyl bumper stickers were distributed through street teams and mailed back with each ticket order.
 The great majority of 30,000 or so tickets sold were purchased through mail order.
 Ticketron, the predecessor of TicketMaster was not in operation until July, 1976, though tickets were available at approx. 25 ticket outlets including Kemp Mill Records in MD, National Record Mart in PA, WV and VA, Strawberry's in Boston and Globe Records in OH and many independent records stores in NC, VA and MD.

 The great majority of attendees entered for free.
-Hal Davidson blames CES, the Baltimore based security company which said to him at the event they wanted an additional $30,000 to secure the perimeter that they "were not hired to do that".
-The promoter told them the damage was already done and he wasn't paying them any more than he had.
-Appalled and stunned, he never spoke to them again.
+Hal Davidson blames CES, the Baltimore-based security company which requested an additional $30,000 to secure the perimeter during the event.

 In 1998 an attendee from New Castle, VA named Pete said: "The strongest memories are the musical ones.
 Bonnie Raitt doing a searing 'Love Me Like A Man'.
 The Dillards doing a gospel number, their acapella voices drifting through the Virginia countryside.
 These memories will stay in my soul forever."

 In 2006, writing into the Stompin76 web site, Turtle said: "15 yrs old at the time.
 Traveled down from PA in a four vehicle caravan.
 Couldn't get any closer than a few miles from the music.
 Hiked to the music, when I came back my people moved camp.
 Didn't see them for 3 days.
 Run ins with Pagans bikers, Moonshine vendors, young ladies of questionable morals and flash floods.
 What a BIG time for a teenager."